Relintai/pandemonium_engine_docs/about/faq.md

-All the contents of this accompanying documentation are published under the permissive Creative Commons Attribution 3.0 (`CC-BY 3.0 ( https://creativecommons.org/licenses/by/3.0/ )`) license, with attribution to "Juan Linietsky, Ariel Manzur and the Pandemonium Engine community."
+All the contents of this accompanying documentation are published under the permissive Creative Commons Attribution 3.0 (`CC-BY 3.0 ( https://creativecommons.org/licenses/by/3.0/ )`) license, with attribution to "Péter Magyar and the Pandemonium community, and Juan Linietsky, Ariel Manzur and the Godot community".

 Logos and icons are generally under the same Creative Commons license.
 Note that some third-party libraries included with Pandemonium's source code may have different licenses.

-For full details, look at the `COPYRIGHT.txt ( https://github.com/pandemoniumengine/pandemonium/blob/master/COPYRIGHT.txt )` as well
+For full details, look at the `COPYRIGHT.txt ( https://github.com/Relintai/pandemonium_engine/blob/master/COPYRIGHT.txt )` as well
-as the `LICENSE.txt ( https://github.com/pandemoniumengine/pandemonium/blob/master/LICENSE.txt )` and `LOGO_LICENSE.txt ( https://github.com/pandemoniumengine/pandemonium/blob/master/LOGO_LICENSE.md )` files
+as the `LICENSE.txt ( https://github.com/Relintai/pandemonium_engine/blob/master/LICENSE.txt )` and `LOGO_LICENSE.txt ( https://github.com/Relintai/pandemonium_engine/blob/master/LOGO_LICENSE.md )` files
 in the Pandemonium repository.

 Also, see `the license page on the Pandemonium website ( https://pandemoniumengine.org/license )`.